 Expats are typically satisfied with the standard of healthcare in Geneva, but they should prepare to pay for medical insurance.
 Health insurance is compulsory in Switzerland, but it isn't state sponsored, so residents have to take out a policy themselves.

 Insurance premiums are based on geographic area rather than salary.
 So even expats without an exceptional wage may still have to foot a hefty health insurance bill.
-The canton, fortunately, does have subsidies for those who need it, and insurance costs for children are usually discounted.
+The canton, fortunately, does have subsidies for those who need them, and insurance costs for children are usually discounted.

 Expats should compare plans from different service providers to find something that suits their budget and needs.